mieweb/docs/content/features/quality-of-care/measures/quality-measure-specifications-and-recommended-workflows/cms-165-controlling-high-blood-pressure.md

 #### Workflow A

 1. Use the Long-Term, Chronic, and End of Life Care instructions to document one or more of the following
     a.
 Palliative Care
     b.
 Hospice Care
     c.
 Frailty Device Use

 #### Workflow B

 1. While documenting the encounter, record an active Pregnancy diagnosis

-- Use the Smart Plan section quick lists to record the condition
+* Use the Smart Plan section quick lists to record the condition

 OR

-- Use the Past Medical History section quick lists to record the condition
+* Use the Past Medical History section quick lists to record the condition

 OR

-- Use the Symptoms/Diagnosis section quick lists to record the condition
+* Use the Symptoms/Diagnosis section quick lists to record the condition
 2. Continue documenting the encounter, as appropriate
 3. When completed, Close and Archive the encounter